 with us.
 If you would like to share your time, your talent, or your treasure, please contact us and let us know in which area

 you would like to be involved.

-Field of Hope works to achieve our mission through three channels, or pillars: Youth Agricultural Education, Smallholder Farmer Advancement, and Leadership Development.
-Through these pillars, we feel that reach audiences of every generation and every walk of life.
+Field of Hope works to achieve our mission through three pillars: Youth Agricultural Education, Smallholder Farmer Advancement, and Leadership Development.
+Through these pillars, we feel that we reach audiences of every generation and every walk of life.
 From there, we are dedicated to standing with individuals and groups to advance agriculture and impact their lives.